bruno686/ControlAgent-Small_LLM/README.md

 1. Essentially, it’s about designing different workflows for the LLM to process data and invoke tools, based on the specific tasks.

 ## Key Report
-2025/4/8 16:00: Save the final results in `save_result.py` and compute ASR metric in `asr_computing.py`.
+2025/4/8 16:00: Save the final results in `save_result.py` and compute ASR metric in `asr_computing.py`. \
+2025/4/8 16:52: Replace the OpenAI API call inside the class GPT4 with a local inference of the Qwen-1.5B LLM using Transformers.
+However, due to the limited capabilities, it struggles to follow the predefined prompts and frequently produces errors, making it difficult to complete a full performance evaluation. such as `"parameter": [ω_L, β_b]`, `"design": " \\ comment`, `"parameter": [, ]`.

 ## Originality